I Tried It: Run Commute - Benefits + 8 Tips to Try

 What Is a Run Commute?

 Before we get into my experience, let’s go over what a run commute is exactly.
 Run commuting is what it sounds like - running to commute to places.
 Most commonly, people use run commuting to get to work.
-But, a running commute can also be a great way to do errands - from picking up a prescription at the pharmacy to getting to the gym for a weight training session.
+But, a running commute can also be a great way to do errands - from picking up essentials at the pharmacy to getting to the gym for a weight training session.

 Benefits of Run Commuting